Podcast Promotion: How to Promote Your New Podcast

 The answers to these questions should influence your podcast’s content, tone, and promotional strategies.
 Knowing where your audience spends their time and which industry leaders they follow will make promoting your show much easier and cheaper.

-Next, define your goals and the metrics that matter most to you:
+Next, define your goals and the podcast metrics that matter most to you:

 • Are you purely looking for downloads?